stingus/crawler/README.md

     url: 'http://query.yahooapis.com/v1/public/yql'
     stations: [868274]
 ```
 For now, only Yahoo Weather is available, tough other sources could be easily added.
+It provides geolocation for the
+selected WOEID, sunset, sunrise and a 10-day forecast.

 For units you can use 'C' for Celsius or 'F' for Fahrenheit.
 For Yahoo Weather, stations are WOEID identifiers, which
 can be found using the [official documentation](https://developer.yahoo.com/weather/documentation.html) or using this